seanmpuckett/mp-play-piezo/README.md

 - `isplaying()`: Returns `1` if music is playing, `0` if not.

 ### Interrupts
-- Uses a hardware timer running at 120 Hz (or your specified rate)
+- Uses a periodic hardware timer for note start/stop
 - Handler implemented in **Viper mode** for speed
 - Interrupts are automatically disabled when not needed